MaximilianoZa/sb_demos/python_sbio_rpi5_led_demo/README.md

 ## Overview:
 This project provides a basic Python extension that wraps the Storyboard IO (SBIO) library, facilitating seamless integration of SBIO C libraries with Python code.
 It is compatible with Storyboard 8.1 and Python 3.11.
 The backend code is designed to be built on-target, assuming a pre-installed Python environment on the platform.
 The idea of the demo is to demonstrate how to seamlessly integrate SBIO C libraries within Python code, allowing for straightforward communication between the Storyboard application and Python, in this example we are communicating particularly with the GPIOs.
+Note: This project does not include the Storyboard Runtime engine.
+The runtime engine can be found in the installation path of Storyboard.

 ## Package contents:
 - **frontend/**